chenzhiyuanding/czy.GitHub.io/index.md

 | **iFAM**              | 69%        | 63%        | 55%        | 21%        | 10%         |

-Table 2 and Table 3 show that using the iFAM method, the pregnancy success rate of pregnant women is the highest.
-From this, we can see the importance of finding the ovulation day.
-In response to the above-mentioned, the key to a fast and natural pregnancy is to find the ovulation day of the pregnant woman.
-As long as the ovulation day is found and the intercourse is arranged in time, pregnancy is a natural thing.
+However, according to Table 3 and Table 4, although the probability of pregnancy is limited by age, after signing a guarantee plan with us, by using the iFAM method in the APP, the compliance of pregnant women is strengthened, thereby increasing the pregnancy success rate by 173%.
+That is, the pregnancy success rate after nine cycles is about 3 times higher than the pregnancy success rate at the beginning.
+From this, we can also see the importance of identifying the ovulation day, which is in response to the above-mentioned, the key to fast and natural pregnancy is to find the ovulation day of the pregnant woman.
+As long as the ovulation day is found, and the intercourse is arranged in time, pregnancy is a natural thing.

 ## CONCLUSION